UMBC-EEHPC/AIdeckTestbed/Documentation/Project.md

 Core/Support/ - contains some miscellaneous headers and miscellaneous C++ runtime functions Core/Sync/ - contains some C++ wrappers for PMSIS synchronization primitives

-Gapack/ - barely-even-started linear algebra library, not used in this project

 Model/ - contains everything related to the neural net models Model/Data/ - contains some miscellaneous required headers, some scripts for exporting the models to the AI-deck, and code required to generate the bilinear resize kernel for the AI-deck